Martinez Familia Sangeros: Foundation

-The Martínez Familia has been called the Puerto Rican mafia and a cartel.
+The Martínez Familia Aka Estrella Family has been called the Puerto Rican mafia and a cartel.
 Quitoni and Julio García, who were very good friends, started the Puerto Rican mafia to reportedly bring their family out of poverty.
 They started making money selling marijuana and cocaine, making $250,000 every week from their sells.
 They used the money earned from their drug sales to start their mafia.